TobKed/blog/content/posts/2022_02_28_february_links.md

 but in:

-- **Services** - functions, that mostly take care of writing things to the database.
+- **Services** - functions that mostly take care of writing things to the database.
-- **Selectors** - functions, that mostly take care of fetching things from the database.
+- **Selectors** - functions that mostly take care of fetching things from the database.
-- **Model propertie**s (with some exceptions).
+- **Model properties** (with some exceptions).
 - **Model clean method** for additional validations (with some exceptions).

-Which seems to be pretty awesome idea.
-Often logic is spread across Django in views or serializers and with growing project is easy to fall into some redundancy here and there.
-Then with updates and further grow it is getting harder to keep track of everything.
+This seems to be a pretty awesome idea.
+Often, the business logic is spread across Django in views or serializers and with a growing project it is easy to fall into some redundancy here and there.
+Afterwards, with updates and further growth it is getting harder to keep track of where scattered logic parts live.
-Proposed structure helps to keep logic in intuitive place (like service) and reuse it in views, serializers etc.
+The proposed structure helps to keep all crucial logic in an intuitive place (like service) and reuse it in views, serializers etc.
-This idea especially speaks to me since I had a pleasure to work in the project which was written in Flask and also facilitates services.
+This Django Styleguide speaks to me since I had the pleasure to work on a project which was written in Flask but also facilitated services.
 For more details watch the talk and check the repo.

-I made some improvements to my GitHub Action [TobKed/github-forks-sync-action](https://github.com/TobKed/github-forks-sync-action).
+Other highlights of the month: I made some improvements to my GitHub Action [TobKed/github-forks-sync-action](https://github.com/TobKed/github-forks-sync-action).
-Alongside of bugfixes I wrapped up example of syncing multiple branches based on the [issue](https://github.com/TobKed/github-forks-sync-action/issues/13) discussion.
+In addition to bug fixes I put together an example of syncing multiple branches.
+It emerged from the discussion on the [issue](https://github.com/TobKed/github-forks-sync-action/issues/13).

 ## Python